Optimism is Everywhere

 Building Permit Values

 Building permit values, which indicate construction costs for new construction, additions and renovations, have historically been strong in Winnipeg.
-In 2013, the total building permit value reached a 10-year high of $1.81 billion.
-Over the the last 10 years, building permit values have increased by 16 per cent per year on average, which is 10 per cent higher than the national rate and the fourth-highest rate in comparison to other metropolitan centres.
+In 2014, the total building permit value reached a 10-year high of $1.96 billion.
+Over the the last five years, building permit values have increased by 22 per cent per year on average, which is 14 per cent higher than the national rate and is the highest rate in comparison to other metropolitan centres.

 Current or Recently Completed Projects

 - Canadian National Railway (CN) officially opened a new 100,000-square-foot training centre in Winnipeg, the only one of its kind in Canada.
-CN's new state-of-the-art facility will train 250 to 300 employees each week.
+CN’s new state-of-the-art facility trains 250 to 300 employees each week.

-- IKEA's Winnipeg location opened in November 2012, which includes the company's largest Canadian warehousing operation.
+- IKEA’s Winnipeg location opened in November 2012 and includes one of the company’s largest Canadian warehousing operations.

 - Exchange Income Corp. will consolidate maintenance of its fleet of 100 airplanes from the four airlines it owns into a new $10-million facility on the southeast side of the Winnipeg airport campus.